Fatal Frame: Maiden of Black Water: Development

-As it was the first game on a new console, the development team was largely made up of people new to the series, including designers Akira Ohtani and Yuki Sakamoto.
+As it was the first game on a new console, the development team comprised people new to the series, including designers Akira Ohtani and Yuki Sakamoto.
 While the use of the Wii U gamepad became central to gameplay, several other elements were considered by the developers but did not make it into the final game.
 These included combat, puzzle and navigation mechanics involving the analogue sticks to promote higher immersion; and using the gamepad's microphone to blow on objects within the game environment.
-Alongside making a game for dedicated series players, they also added adjustments for new players, partly due to the multimedia developments that were underway.
-Among these changes were adding helpful gameplay features and creating more conversation cutscenes to make the story easier to understand.
+Alongside making a game for dedicated series players, they also added adjustments for new players, partly due to the underway multimedia developments.
+These changes included adding helpful gameplay features and creating more conversation cutscenes to make the story easier to understand.
 The pace of gameplay was also made similar to an action game as opposed to previous entries.
 A mechanic being tested in the game was the necessity to keep dry, initially inspired by the sweating mechanic from Dead or Alive 5.
 While this was toned down, dampness being tied to the character's well-being remained in the game as both a story and gameplay concept.
 This aspect was suggested by Ohtani.

 The capacities of the Wii U meant that more experimentation with graphics could be done.
 During the making of the game, the team watched a lot of scary online videos, along with studying lighting and the appearance of being wet.
 In addition, the flashback cutscenes were made to look grainy and low-quality compared to the present-day cutscenes.
 While they had initially been visually similar to rest of the game, part of the series' appeal was the fear evoked by unseen objects, so they added distortions.
 The graphics engine used technology from Dead or Alive 5, with one of the main points of aesthetic similarity was the sexy look of the female characters.
 To achieve this look, Kikuchi's team collaborated closely with the Dead or Alive development team.
 The inclusion of Ayane in the game was suggested by Izuno after Ayane's image was used in the initial proposal for Maiden of Black Water.
 Seeing as her dark character seemed suited to the series, he asked for her inclusion.
 Team Ninja co-founder Yosuke Hayashi was also keen to see her included.
 The main idea was that included a popular character from another Koei Tecmo franchise might help broaden the series' fanbase.
 In bringing her into the game, they attempted to preserve as much of her sex appeal as possible, such as how much her breasts would jiggle.
 During this process, they frequently received advice from Team Ninja.
 The shift onto more powerful hardware also enabled the team to incorporate more graphic scenes, which contributed to it receiving a higher CERO rating than previous titles.